aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/csv-to-html/_index.md

 The following example demonstrates how to convert CSV to HTML in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert CSV into HTML.
+Follow the easy steps to convert CSV to HTML.
 Upload your CSV file, then simply save it as HTML file.
 For both CSV reading and HTML writing you can use fully qualified filenames.
 The output HTML content and formatting will be identical to the original CSV document.

 {{% /blocks/products/pf/agp/text %}}